-Dayco provides a wide range of solutions to the market:
+Dayco offers a wide range of timing belt solutions on the market:

-- HSN: offers superior resistance to high working temperatures (even up to 110°C/230°F) and pulsating loads.
+- HSN: they offer superior resistance to high working temperatures (even up to 110°C/230°F) and pulsating loads.

-- HDT: designed for some particularly demanding applications.
+- HDT: they are designed for particularly demanding and heavy duty applications.
 To increase the lateral wear resistance they are equipped with a special fabric on the back withstanding temperatures up to 115°C/240°F.

-- HT: made of a PTFE (highly abrasion-resistant) film coating, designed to minimize the wear of the tooth fabric.
-They are mainly used on latest-generation diesel engines with high injection pressures: they guarantee maximum belt life on engines, withstanding temperatures up to 120°C/250°F.
+- HT: with tooth fabric coated with a PTFE film (highly abrasion-resistant material).
+They were designed to minimise wear on the tooth fabric.
+They are mainly used on the latest generation diesel engines with high injection pressures.
+They guarantee maximum belt life on engines, withstanding temperatures up to 120°C/250°F.

-- HK: the latest generation product, equipped with aramid-based fibres for superior durability and silence.
+- HK: the latest generation product, equipped with aramid-based fibres for superior durability and silent operation.
 They can withstand temperatures up to 120°C/250°F.

-- BIO: timing belts designed to work in an oil bath.
+- BIO: timing belt designed to work in an oil bath.
 They withstand the action of additives and high engine oil temperatures.